Guilt free diamonds

 Lab-created diamonds are graded and certified using the same process as mined diamonds.

 Diamonds are sent to a gem lab that specializes in grading diamonds.
-The majority of these labs grade using the 4c’s (cut, clarity, color, and carat — more on those later).
+The majority of these labs grade using the 4c’s (cut, clarity, color, and carat).
 This process is designed to provide each diamond with an unbiased grade.